Inside a tiny bike dealer in Delhi that's now toast of Indian IPOs

 Established in 2018, Resourceful Automobile, owned by Rahul Sawhney who is the Chairman and MD, operates Sawhney Automobiles which has managed to craft an expertise in a wide array of Yamaha products - from commuter bikes to even sportsbikes.
 There are even Yamaha-branded accessories available.
 It is reported that Resourceful Automobile is looking at taking the proceeds from the IPO to not just repay existing debt but open additional showrooms across the Delhi-NCR region.

+Interestingly, Resourceful Automobile had a total of four showrooms across Delhi till three years ago.
+However, few of the showrooms incurred huge losses, an employee at the Dwarka showroom said on condition of anonymity when we returned here.
+He further said that one of these showrooms was in Rajouri Garden incurred losses to the tune of ₹1 crore.
+As a result, the owner, Rahul Sawhney reportedly decided to streamline operations and focus on the two showrooms that are currently operational.

-For now though, the focus appers to remain firmly on the Dwarka facility.
-The showroom employee here revealed that the facility serves customers from Dwarka, Palam, Uttam Nagar, Vikas Puri, Tilak Nagar and the entire west and south west Delhi.
+However, out of the two, it seems that only the Dwarka Sector 3 showroom is profitable as of now.
+The showroom employee revealed that the facility serves customers from Dwarka, Palam, Uttam Nagar, Vikas Puri, Tilak Nagar and the entire west and south west Delhi.
 Meanwhile, the Mahavir Enclave showroom was shifted here from Palam due to falling footfall.
 Bang in the middle of a very congested market, it is still quite arduous to even spot it.

 Besides the two showrooms, Rahul Sawhney also has a water plant in Himachal Pradesh, revealed the same employee at the Dwarka showroom.